drshahizan/BDM/lab/lab1.md

 ### 4. Submission Requirements
 📝 Prepare a comprehensive document that outlines the step-by-step process for creating the case study.
 This document should include details about the formulas used.
 Additionally, you must submit a Google Sheets file containing the results of the case study's execution.

-The deadline for submission is **October 26, 2023, at 3:30 PM**.
+The deadline for submission is **2 November, 2023, at 3:30 PM**.
 Late submissions will not be accepted and will be disregarded.

 ## File and Folder Structure